ioanatatu/portfolio-aws-backend/README.md

 #

-## Resources included so far
+## AWS resources included so far

--   aws S3 for image storage
+-   S3 for image storage
 -   DynamoDB for data storage

 #